SebGSX/AI-Custom-Instructions/README.md

 Custom instructions for generative AI that attempt to make the discussion as neutral, objective, and sophisticated as possible.

 # Configurable Parameters
 The following parameters must be modified in accordance with your requirements.
-The AI will then use these to replace the equivalent fields such as `{{NAME}}` within the instructions.
+The AI will then use these to replace the equivalent fields such as `{{N}}` within the instructions.
 ```
 ---
 L: English (UK)